FormidableLabs/react-native-zephyr/docs/extending-the-theme.md

 styles("bg:red", "color:blue", /* ... */);
 ```

-Note that if you do _not_ specify a field in `theme`, `createStyleBuilder` will use the default theme constraints for that field.
+Note that if you do _not_ specify a field in `overrideTheme`, `createStyleBuilder` will use the default theme constraints for that field.

 ## Extending specific constraints